SAP/luigi/docs/getting-started.md

 The Luigi framework provides configuration options, API functions, and out-of-the-box features which make migrating to a micro frontend architecture easier.

-Furthermore, Luigi is **technology-agnostic**, which means you can use technologies like Angular, React, Vue, or anything else to create your frontend.
+Furthermore, Luigi is **technology-agnostic**, which means you can use toolkits like OpenUI5, Angular, React, Vue, or anything else to create your frontend.

 ### Main features